wowheadtooltips/ElvUI/README.markdown

 *  Added `/played` display to the Time datatext's tooltips.
 *  Added option to always use Guild bank funds to repair.
 *  Tweaked system datatext to only display the top 20 addon memory usage.
 *  Tweaked bag datatext's tooltip to show the free slots status of your character's bags.
-Also modified the click functionality to open keyring with right click, all bags with left click.
+Also modified the click functionality to open keyring with right click, open all bags with left click.